This section doesn’t currently include any content. Add content to this section using the sidebar.

 Pens and magnets

-Wrong cleaning products
+Wrong cleaning agents

-Removal of permanent markers
+Removing permanent markers